MinnPost/object-sync-for-salesforce/readme.txt

 There is extensive documentation of the plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).
 You can find a detailed [initial setup instruction](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md) document there as well.

 == Changelog ==

+* 1.2.5 (2018-01-26)
+	* Bug fix: trying to save a high number of fields in a single fieldmap was failing.
+Thanks to GitHub user @prowp for the report.
+	* New: some in-page help to users who may be missing meta fields when trying to add them to a fieldmap.
+This happens if these meta fields are new fields without data, and thus cannot be found in the database by the plugin.
+	* New: we now store the plugin version in the database when saving a fieldmap.
+This allows us to check fieldmaps to make sure they use the most up to date schema.

 * 1.2.4 (2018-01-24)
 	* This release fixes a rare bug in which Salesforce changes that occur between a query and the completion of the pull operation would not sync to WordPress.
 Thanks to GitHub user @charmoney for the report and the fix.